lilv98/lilv98.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone!
 I'm a second year Ph.D student at University of Toronto working with Prof. [Ashton Anderson](https://www.cs.toronto.edu/~ashton/).
-My research interests broadly lie in machine learning and data mining, in particular data-driven social science, knowledge representation learning and reasoning, neural-symbolic reasoning, and recommendation systems.
+My research interests broadly lie in machine learning and data mining, in particular data-driven social science, knowledge representation learning and reasoning, neural-symbolic reasoning, and recommender systems.
 Besides research, my passion for sports has always been an integral part of who I am, with basketball, badminton, and billiards ranking high on my list of favorites.
 Always eager to connect with fellow sports enthusiasts and academicians, I look forward to getting to know you all!

 ## News

+* Aug 2024: I was invited to review for TheWebConf (WWW) 2025
+* Jul 2024: I was invited to serve in the program committee of AAAI 2025
+* Jul 2024: I was invited to review for KDD 2025
 * May 2024: I was invited to review for NeurIPS 2024
-* May 2024: One paper was accepted by ACL-Findings 2024
+* May 2024: One paper was accepted by ACL 2024 Findings
 * Apr 2024: Two extended abstracts were accepted by [IC2S2 2024](https://ic2s2-2024.org/), see you in Philly!
 * Mar 2024: One paper was accepted by [ISMB 2024](https://www.iscb.org/ismb2024/home) and [Bioinformatics](https://academic.oup.com/bioinformatics)
 * Jan 2024: I was invited to review for KDD 2024
 * Nov 2023: [LQAC](https://link.springer.com/chapter/10.1007/978-3-031-47240-4_28) received an Honorable Mention for the Best Paper Award at ISWC 2023
-* Oct 2023: I was invited to review for TheWebConf 2024
+* Oct 2023: I was invited to review for TheWebConf (WWW) 2024
 * Sep 2023: I was invited to review for the ACM Transactions on Knowledge Discovery from Data (TKDD)
 * Sep 2023: I received the ISWC 2023 Travel Award, see you in Athens!
 * Aug 2023: I was invited to serve in the program committee of AAAI 2024
 * Aug 2023: I was invited to review for the ACM Transactions on Information Systems (TOIS)
 * Jun 2023: One paper was accepted by ISWC 2023
-* May 2023: One paper was accepted by ACL-Findings 2023
+* May 2023: One paper was accepted by ACL 2023 Findings
 * Apr 2023: Two papars were accepted by SIGIR 2023
 * Mar 2023: I was invited to review for the IEEE Transactions on Knowledge and Data Engineering (TKDE)
 * Nov 2022: One paper was accepted by Elsevier Information Processing and Management (IP&M)